arshansh/linkedList/README.md

 # linkedList
-Uni Coursework on how to work with Linked Lists in C++
+1st year Uni Coursework on how to work with Linked Lists in C++